Model Risk

 The compliance gauntlet

 Pre-deploy security scan.
 Runtime audit logging.
 Governance documentation.
 Third-party sign-off.
-Today, each step is a separate vendor, a separate workflow, and a separate gap in the model risk file your examiner is going to read.
+Today, each step is a separate vendor, a separate workflow and a separate gap in the file your examiner is going to read.

 I.

-Credo AI, Fiddler, Arthur — none of them ship the SR 11-7 model risk documentation pack an OCC examiner expects.
+Credo AI, Fiddler, Arthur - none of them ship the documentation a bank needs when its examiner walks in.
 They were built for "AI governance" in the abstract.

 II.

 Most AI observability tools capture latency and cost.
-None capture the feature snapshots and decision metadata that an SR 11-7 reconstruction requires.
+None capture the feature snapshots and decision metadata that a governance reconstruction requires.

 III.

-Banks need third-party model validation under SR 11-7.
-There is no productized auditor network for AI agents — you hire a Big 4 consulting team at $500K and wait six months.
+Banks still need independent model validation.
+There is no productized auditor network for AI agents - you hire a Big 4 consulting team at $500K and wait six months.

-“The audit log isn't a feature.
+"The audit log isn't a feature.
 It's the spine.
-Every other artifact regulators require — model cards, disparate-impact reports, 510(k) submissions — hangs off it.”From the SR 11-7 whitepaper · Ashish K. Saxena
+Every other artifact regulators require - model cards, disparate-impact reports, 510(k) submissions - hangs off it".From AI Agent Governance After SR 11-7 · Ashish K. Saxena

 The architecture